-Drawing from works such as Bill Moyer's Becoming American: The Chinese Experience, Helen Zia's Asian American Dreams, the fiction and nonfiction collection Growing Up Asian American, and Gene Luen Yang's graphic novel American Born Chinese Drawing from works such as Tracy Chee's We are Not Free, Gene Luen Yang's American Born Chinese, and Robin Ha's Almost American Girl, as well has an assortment of documentaries, feature films, and online resources, students will examine the Asian-American experience and investigate their impact on America and, conversely, the impact life in America has had on them.
+Drawing from works such as Tracy Chee's We are Not Free, Gene Luen Yang's American Born Chinese, and Robin Ha's Almost American Girl, as well has an assortment of documentaries, feature films, and online resources, students will examine the Asian-American experience and investigate their impact on America and, conversely, the impact life in America has had on them.
 Students are encouraged to bring in their own families' immigration stories to compare with those explored in the class curriculum.
 Guest speakers and field trips will also be important aspects of the course.
 One of the goals of the class is to supplement the existing curriculum taught in American Perspectives and American History.